What is flamenco for me?

 I have been performing in several countries such as Spain, Holland, France, Denmark, Germany, Chile, Belgium, Luxembourg or Switzerland.

-Currently I am based in the Netherlands, collaborating with different musical projects, acting and teaching flamenco as another way of transmitting this art, both online and in person.
+Currently I am based in the Netherlands, collaborating with different musical projects, performing and teaching flamenco as another way of transmitting this art, both online and in person.

 What do I bring to the flamenco’s world?